Can an STI cause an onion smell in the vagina?

 Trichomonas

 Trichomonas, sometimes called “trich” for short, is caused by the parasite Trichomonas vaginalis.
-This parasite infects the urogenital tract, including the vagina, urethra, and bladder.
+This parasite infects the urogenital tract, including the vagina and the urethra (the tube we urinate through).

 Many people with Trichomonas don’t exhibit symptoms, but when they do, they may experience: